kcm2/ab/ideas/music/ibelievewhatyousaid.rst

 I Believe What You Said
 ===========================

-:Title: I Didnt Expect It To Be This Funky
+:Title: I Believe What You Said
 :Artist: Foobar
 :Known for: Foobar
 :Ideal use: Foobar